dineshmetkari/myjsqlview/trunk/myjsqlview/docs/Release/readme.txt

 Version History:

 Production (2008-12-31):
+   * Version 3.34 Maintenance update to address issues with data imports and exports on database tables with rows larger than 100k+ tuples.
+                  Creation Preferences General Options for controlling table read and write batching.

-   * Versoin 3.33 Integration of HSQLDB2, HyperSQL, database for In-Memory data Analysis.
+   * Version 3.33 Integration of HSQLDB2, HyperSQL, database for In-Memory data Analysis.
 HyperSQL database File and Jar resource connection support.
 Advanced Sort/Search interface Aggregation and GROUP BY feature.
 SQL Query Bucket Fixes and interface changes to